tseales/cipher/README.md

 ![pyramid-ex](https://github.com/user-attachments/assets/b1e8f544-9441-4ea7-9adb-77957fa93688)

 The 'decode' function expects the text file as an input, separates the number:word pairings into a Pandas DataFrame which is then sorted (ascending) to maintain the integrity of pairings.
 Once sorted, a *for* loop is utilized to create the pyramid structure used to map the last number in each line of the pyramid to its associated word-pairing housed in the aforementioned Pandas DataFrame.
 When each text to be used in the final cipher is found, it is stored until all text has been gathered for a final output.

+An example text file is included in the repo.